Product Content Syndication is the secret to successful marketplace management.

-- It’s intuitive – Many don’t realise that it’s possible to conduct content experimentation on your products.
+- It’s intuitive – many don’t realise that it’s possible to conduct content experimentation on your products.
 A/B test titles, images, and more.
 What gets the most clicks?
 Easily segment products using labels and run tests at scale.
-Scientifically proves what works and what doesn’t for your business.
+Product Content Syndications proves what works and what doesn’t for your business.

 Using Product Content Syndication in your marketplace management strategy

-We offer a hands-on or hands-off approach depending on how much help you think you need (with 24/7 service available!)
-As well as this, we won’t hold it against you if you call it Product Data Syndication instead. 😉 So what are you waiting for?
+We offer a hands-on or hands-off approach depending on how much help you think you need (with 24/7 service available).
 See how you can improve your product listings today by taking advantage of our free product feed audit.
 We’ll highlight the areas you could be improving, show examples and offer ideas on how to quickly implement your changes.

 Struggling with your product content syndication and selling in multiple marketplaces?